TradeBid Arbitration Policy

 1. Arbitration Thresholds

-1. Up to €1,000 contribution per major component with no minimum cost threshold.
+1. Up to €1,000 contribution per major component with minimum cost threshold of €250.

-2. Up to €750 for undisclosed bodywork through paint.
+2. Up to €750 for undisclosed bodywork through paint with minimum cost threshold of €250.
 Previous poor bodywork does not qualify for any arbitration.

 1. Wearable Items